Drug Possession Lawyer in Murfreesboro TN

 On the bright side, it may be possible to avoid being found guilty of illegal possession.
 There are a variety of defenses to your charge that may lead to a dismissal of your case.
 That’s why you need an experienced attorney aggressively defending your case.
 The most common drug charge in Tennessee is simple possession of marijuana.
 However, any other drug that falls under the category of a controlled substance is illegal to possess without a valid prescription.
 Controlled substances are assigned a schedule ranging from schedule I to Schedule VII.
 Schedule I consists of the most dangerous and addictive drugs and Schedule VII being the less serious.

 Like any criminal case, before you can be found guilty of simple possession, the state must be able to sufficiently prove that you committed the crime.
-This is where the legal professionals at Wilson, Howser and Oliver may be able to help you.
+This is where the legal professionals at Wilson, Howser, Oliver and Turner may be able to help you.

 Call Us: (615) 895-0030